Search and SEO

 Offline search

-The offline build mode (docslit build --offline) embeds the search index directly into the HTML file.
-Search works without a server — even when opening the file from your desktop.
+The offline build mode (docslit build --offline) produces a search-index.js file that loads on demand when search is first used.
+Search works without a server — even when opening the file from your desktop via file://.

 Best practices